balena-io/open-balena/kubernetes/helm/README.md

 The openBalena server will now be installed on your cluster on the `default` namespace.
 More options while installing can be found in the [Helm documentation](https://helm.sh/docs/).

+> After installing, you've to delete the HAProxy Ingress chart once, because of an issue with the TCP TLS secret update.
+> If you don't do this, the 'tunnel' endpoint will not work

 # Upgrading the chart
 If you've made any changes to the `kubernetes.yaml` chart, upgrading is as simple as installing, only changing the word 'install' with 'upgrade'.